 - Preheat oven to 350' F and line 8x8 baking pan with parchment paper

-- To make filling: place chopped strawberries and sweetener into medium pot and begin to heat on medium.
+- Place chopped strawberries and sweetener into medium pot and begin to heat on medium.
 Once strawberries begin to sweat a bit, add chia seeds and vanilla.

 - Bring to boil then simmer on med-low for about 15 minutes